django-oscar/django-oscar/docs/source/ref/glossary.rst

     Product Class

+        Product classes are an important concept in Oscar.
+Each product is assigned to exactly one product class.
+For instance, product classes could be Books, DVDs, and Toys.

+        Settings on a product class decide whether stock levels are :attr:`tracked <oscar.apps.catalogue.abstract_models.AbstractProductClass.track_stock>`
+        for the associated products, and whether they :attr:`require shipping <oscar.apps.catalogue.abstract_models.AbstractProductClass.requires_shipping>`.
+        So if you have products that require shipping and ones which don't, you'll need at least two product classes.

         Used for defining
         :class:`options <oscar.apps.catalogue.abstract_models.AbstractOption>`
         and
         :class:`attributes <oscar.apps.catalogue.abstract_models.AbstractProductAttribute>`
         for a subset of products.
-        For instance, product classes could be Books, DVDs, and Toys.
-        A product can only belong to one product class.

     Product Category

-        Categories and subcategories are used to organise your catalogue.
-        They're merely used for navigational purposes; no logic in Oscar cares about the category.
+        Categories and subcategories are used to semantically organise your catalogue.
+They're merely used for navigational purposes; no business logic in Oscar considers a product's category.
         For instance, if you're a book shop, you could have categories such as fiction, romance, and children's books.
 If you'd sell both books and e-books, they could be of a different :term:`Product Class`, but in the same category.

+    Product Options

+        Options are values that can be associated with a item when it is added to a customer's basket.
+This could be something like a personalised message to be printed on a T-shirt.